-Clinical Anatomy Summer Program (CASP) applications will open in January 2021
+Clinical Anatomy Summer Program (CASP) applications now open

 The Clinical Anatomy Summer Program (CASP) is for high school students considering careers in procedure-based medical fields, such as surgery, dental surgery, EMTs/paramedics, and nursing.
 It may also be of interest to students who intend to study biomedical engineering, occupational or physical therapy, sports medicine, medical education or other health-related fields.

 The course includes classroom and laboratory sessions led by Stanford instructors, and will include student-led clinical case study presentations, interactive VR sessions, hands-on activities, surgical simulations with human cadavers and more.

 - Age requirement: Must be age 16 or older to apply

 - Application Deadline: March 30

 Upon notification of acceptance, the entire course fee is due to ensure a place in the program.
 A limited amount of financial assistance may be available for those in need.

 - Instructors: The course is led by Stanford faculty in the Department of Surgery, Division of Clinical Anatomy